FeedTown/testArkivItApp/README.md

 # testArkivItApp

-This is An archiving application.
+This is an archiving application.
 The project is intended for digital archiving.

 ## Getting Started